intel-iot-devkit/how-to-code-samples/watering-system/cpp/README.md

 4. Click **Apply** to save your new environment variables.

-Now when you run your program using the **Run** button, it should be able to call your server to save the data right from the Intel® Edison board.
+Now when you run your program using the **Run** button, it should be able to call your server to save the data right from the Intel® Edison board or Intel® IoT Gateway.

-### Running the code on the Intel® Edison board
+### Running the code on the Intel® Edison board or Intel® IoT Gateway

-When you're ready to run the example, click **Run** at the top menu bar in Eclipse.<br>
+When you're ready to run the example, click **Run** at the top menu bar in Intel® System Studio.<br>
 ![](./../../images/cpp/cpp-run-eclipse.png)

-This compiles the program using the Cross G++ Compiler, links it using the Cross G++ Linker, transfers the binary to the Intel® Edison board, and then executes it on the board itself.
+This compiles the program using the Cross G++ Compiler, links it using the Cross G++ Linker, transfers the binary to the Intel® Edison board or Intel® IoT Gateway, and then executes it on the board itself.

 After running the program, you should see output similar to the one in the image below.<br>
 ![](./../../images/cpp/cpp-run-eclipse-successful-build.png)